 Figure 12.
-Effect of Dispase on Human ES Cells Cultured on Corning® Matrigel® in mTeSRTM1 Human ES cells (H9) at different timepoints during incubation with Dispase.
-Images were taken using three magnifications: 20X, 40X, and 100X.
-After the recommended incubation time (7 minutes), the edges of the colonies loosen and begin to lift from the dish.
-At earlier timepoints the colonies are not sufficiently dissociated, whereas at later timepoints the colonies are excessively dissociated and may break up into unwanted single cells upon scraping.

-Note: The incubation time may vary when using different cell lines or other enzymatic cell passaging reagents; dissociation should be monitored under the microscope until the optimal time is determined based on appearance.
+Effect of Dispase on Human ES Cells Cultured on Corning® Matrigel® Matrix in mTeSRTM1 Medium.
+Human ES cells (H9) at different time points during incubation with Dispase.
+Images were taken using three magnifications: 20X, 40X and 100X.
+Recommended incubation time (7 minutes) occurs when the edges of the colonies loosen and begin to lift from the dish.
+At earlier time points the colonies are not sufficiently dissociated, whereas at later time points the colonies are excessively dissociated and may break up into unwanted single cells upon scraping.
+Note that the incubation time may vary when using different cell lines or other enzymatic cell passaging reagents, therefore dissociation should be monitored under the microscope until the optimal time is determined.